Jamrud (band): Background

-Before becoming Jamrud, the initial formation of Jamrock consisted of Azis MS (guitars), Ricky Teddy (bass), Agus (drums), and Oppi (vocals), besides them, Budhy Haryono the former GIGI drummer had also been a member of the Jamrock band.
+Before becoming Jamrud, the initial original formation of Jamrock consisted of Azis MS (lead guitar), Ricky Teddy (bass), Ari (keyboards), Robby (vocals), Yudi (rhythm guitar) and Budhy Haryono (drums), the former GIGI drummer.
+In 1985, Robby and Budhy left the group and were replaced by Untung and Agus, and in 1986, Yudi also left the band to be replaced by Untung, who took on the role of rhythm guitarist while continuing as vocalis.
+Later in 1987 Untung left the band to be replaced by Oppi.
+Three years later, Ari decided to leave the band in 1990.
+In 1991, Krisyanto, Fitrah Alamsyah and Denny Barnas joined, Krisyanto and Denny entered to replacing Oppi and Agus Azis, then in 1994, Sandy Handoko joined replacing Denny.
 The Jamrock formation was finally formed which became popularly known by fans of the '90s, Azis (lead guitar), Ricky (bass), Krisyanto (vocals), Fitrah Alamsyah (guitar), and Sandy Handoko (drums).

 From Jamrock to Jamrud

 Jamrock are a music group that carries rock music that is respected around the Bandung area.
 At that time they mostly featured songs from other rock music groups that already had names.
 Their prestige increased when Krisyanto, Fitrah Alamsyah (guitar) and Sandhy Handoko (drums) joined Jamrock.
 Krisyanto himself won the title of Best Rock Vocalist in the festival rock Bandung.

 Satisfied with carrying other people's songs, in 1995, Azis, Ricky, Krisyanto, Fitrah and Sandy began writing their own song material and recording their demos.
 They offered the demo to the Log Zhelebour record label (commonly called Log) which gave a warm welcome.
 Jamrock then got a contract for recording and joined Log's record label, Logiss Records.
 With their entry into Log's record label, Jamrock's name was changed to Jamrud.
 The reason the name Jamrock is changed to Jamrud because it avoids problems in the future and feels more pleasant to hear.